Where Does It Snow In Korea? Snow In Seoul & Korea 2023

 Where does it snow in Korea 9

 The Wondaeri Birch Forest near Inje, home to more than 700,000 silvery birch trees, provides a peaceful winter trek through the snow.
+There are many paths to explore in this tranquil forest, winding through the tall trees, with plenty of photo-worthy spots and places to sit and contemplate the scenery.

 The four main trekking courses are: